Muhammad-Shahid423/groozil-customer/README.md

 ## 📱 Overview

-Groozil is a customer-facing mobile application that provides a seamless shopping experience with multilingual support (Arabic/English), secure authentication, and a modern, responsive UI design.
+Groozil is a customer-facing mobile application that provides a seamless shopping experience with multilingual support (Arabic/English), secure authentication, modern UI/UX design inspired by leading food delivery apps, and intuitive address management with Google Maps integration.

 ## ✨ Features